 The OVH US Manager allows you to store any public key you create as long as those keys use one of the following encryption types: ED25519, RSA, or ECDSA.

 To store your keys in the OVH US Manager, log in to the OVH US Manager and click on your name in the top-right corner of the screen.
 Select My account from the drop-down menu.
-Then, on the left-hand sidebar, click My SSH keys.
+Then, on the left-hand sidebar, click My services.

-Next, click Add an SSH key and choose which service to attach it to.
-You will see the following popup window:
+Next, click Add an SSH key and choose the service you wish to attach it to.
+After, you will see the following popup window:

 Enter an SSH Key name of your choice in the "ID" field.
 Copy and paste the full SSH public key in the "Key" field.
 Note that in order to store your key, you will need to specify your identifier after the pasted key.
 This is a requirement of the OVH US Manager.
 See the example format above.
 Click Confirm to store your public key.